DrPaulBrewer/meteor-satchat/README.md

 ## demo

-The [satchat demo website](https://satchat.cq.cyou) may be online.
+The [satchat demo website](https://satchat.cq.cyou) should be online for experimentation.
 It is running in a $5/mo Digital Ocean droplet, together with a mongodb database and caddy2 https server with free, automated SSL certificates.
 SSL is a pre-requisite for the web geolocation API, which is an option for users to easily input their QTH when they don't know their lat/lon or grid square.
 You can also run the software (for free) from your own server using the